top of page

 Flipped Classroom

-Flipped classrooms require students to study the course material in-depth before coming to class and devote class time to activities such as exercises, discussions, experiments, etc. Typically, it allows reducing or canceling lecturing time to the benefit of these activities.
-Students are usually provided with a variety of resources, including a textbook, lecture slides, and videos, to be studied prior to lecture time.
+Flipped classrooms require students to study the course material in-depth before attending class and devote class time to activities such as exercises, discussions, and experiments.
+Typically, it allows reducing or canceling lecturing time to the benefit of these activities.
+Students are typically provided with a range of resources, including a textbook, lecture slides, and videos, to review prior to the lecture.

 Others propose the whole course to be flipped (i.e., 20% or less “chalk and talk”); this is known as a flipped classroom (Asarta and Schmidt, 2017; Balaban et al., 2016; Calimeris and Sauer, 2015; Caviglia-Harris, 2016Cosgrove and Olitsky, 2020; Craft and Linask, 2020Lombardini et al., 2018Olitsky and Cosgrove, 2016; Singh, 2020Swoboda and Feiler, 2016Vazquez and Chiang, 2015; Yamarik, 2019).

-Norman and Wills (2021) explain that high implementation costs prevent many instructors from adopting flipped classrooms.
+Norman and Wills (2021) explain that high implementation costs prevent many instructors from adopting the flipped classroom approach.
 They suggest that instructors try flipping one classroom meeting to evaluate whether it works for their students and themselves while reducing the implementation cost.

 The literature reports various levels of effectiveness for blended and flipped classrooms.
 The effectiveness of flipped classrooms is a current debate.
-Some studies, such as Ficano (2019), show that the effectiveness may not be the same for all student demographics, with some experiencing positive impacts, and others negative impacts.
+Some studies, such as Ficano (2019) and Setren et al. (2021), indicate that the effectiveness may vary across different student demographics or fields of study, with some experiencing positive impacts, while others may experience null or negative impacts.

 bottom of page